fliot/py3wetransfer/README.md

 It is based on current WeTransfer API V2: https://developers.wetransfer.com/documentation

-This project was originally a fork of the py3wetransfer repository that was maintained by Francois Liot.
+This project is forked from the py3wetransfer repository that was maintained by Francois Liot.
 You can still find it [here](https://github.com/fliot/py3wetransfer).
 It seems, however, that it is no longer maintained.

 ## Installation